nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Viewing weddings using WEDDING_NAME

-1. Since `vieww WEDDING_NAME` searches from the entire list of contacts, rather than only the partial list, it is okay either way.
+1. Since `vieww WEDDING_NAME` searches from the entire list of contacts, rather than only the partial list, it is works either way.

     1. Test case: `vieww Alice` <br>
        Expected (Unique Alice): The wedding of `Alice` will be shown.
 Success action will be carried out for that wedding.<br>